 Using various pieces of technology – namely an evaporator coil full of refrigerant fluid, a type of pump called a compressor and a heat exchanger – heat pumps absorb the warmth in the air outside and release this heat into air or water, which is then distributed around the home.
 They can do this even when the temperature outside is very low.
 Fridges work in the same way, only in reverse.
 They use the same technology to draw heat out of the air in the fridge, which is why the space behind fridges feels warm.

 Where Do Air Source Heat Pumps Work Best?

 A well insulated home with high standards of air-tightness is preferable to get the most of your air source heat pump.
 This is because heat pumps are most effective in homes which warm up quickly and are good at keeping heat in.
 Please be aware that air source heat pumps therefore aren’t for every home.
 A tech survey by a qualified assessor is essential before install as it could have a detrimental effect on your electric bills if your house isn’t correctly insulated.

-The Renewable Heat Incentive (the RHI) is a payment system in England, Scotland and Wales, for the generation of heat from renewable energy sources.
+The Boiler Upgrade Scheme (BUS) is a payment system in England and Wales, to assist with the cost of generating of heat from low carbon sources.